Study of the $B^-\to K^-\eta\eta_c$ decay due to the $D\bar{D}$ bound state: Results and Discussion

-Firstly, we show in Fig.~\ref{Fig:IMD} the normalized $\eta \eta_c$ and $K^- \eta$ invariant mass distributions with $\beta=0.004$.
-One can see a clear peak around $3730$~MeV in the $\eta \eta_c$ invariant mass distribution, which should be associated with the $D \bar{D}$ bound state $X(3700)$.
-In addition, a $K^*_0(1430)$ signal appears in the $K^- \eta$ invariant mass distribution, but gives rise to a smooth shape in the $\eta \eta_c$ invariant mass distribution and does not affect the peak structure of the $X(3700)$ significantly.
+Firstly, we show in Fig.~\ref{Fig:IMD} the $\eta \eta_c$, $K^- \eta$, and $K^-\eta_c$ invariant mass distributions with $\beta=0.012$ and $\varphi=0$.
+One can see a clear peak around $3720$~MeV in the $\eta \eta_c$ invariant mass distribution, which should be associated with the $D \bar{D}$ bound state $X(3700)$.
+At the same time, a cusp structure appears around $3930$~MeV in the same invariant mass distribution, which is due to the strong coupling of the $D\bar{D}$ bound state to the $D_s\bar{D}_s$ channel.
+In addition, a $K^*_0(1430)$ signal appears in the $K^- \eta$ invariant mass distribution, but gives rise to a smooth shape in the $\eta \eta_c$ invariant mass distribution and thus does not affect the peak structure of the $X(3700)$ significantly.
 It should be stressed that the line shape of the $X(3700)$ in the $\eta\eta_c$ invariant mass distribution is different from that of a Breit-Wigner form, which is a typical feature of the $D\bar{D}$ molecular state.
+On the other hand, one bump structure appears around $4400$~MeV in the $K^-\eta_c$ invariant mass distribution, which is due to the $D\bar{D}$ interaction and hence should not be associated with any resonance.